DescriptionImplement your first interactive application.

 Objective #4: Drinks?1.2 points

 Have your program ask for the weekly number of alcoholic beverages the user drinks on average.
-Then show how many beverage that are per year.
+Then show how many beverages that are per year.

 *** Responsible alcohol use calculator ***